How To Choose The Right Neighborhood.

 "If you want to be lucky, do your homework."

-Although it's quite true that everything mentioned above represents to some degree the concept of "doing homework" regarding your future residential neighborhood, this paragraph has "Homework" written all over it.
+Although everything mentioned above indeed represents to some degree the concept of "doing homework" regarding your future residential neighborhood, this paragraph has "Homework" written all over it.

 You should know more about some other technical issues when considering living in a particular neighborhood.
-Being thorough when getting the answers about them is an excellent way to obtain this information - This is what we mean by saying "Homework."
+It is what we mean by saying "Homework."

 1. Are development plans or extensive infrastructure works scheduled for your area?